AfshinLab/BLR/README.md

     cd path/to/output_folder

-The pipeline automatically runs all steps.
+The pipeline it launched using the `blr run` command.
+To automatically runs all steps run:

     blr run